-MyDzung T. Chu, PhD, MSPH, is an Investigator at the Center for Community-Engaged Medicine in the Tufts Medical Center Institute for Clinical Research and Health Policy Studies.
-She is also Director of the ADAPT (Addressing Disparities in Asian Populations through Translational Research) Coalition at the Tufts Clinical and Translational Science Institute.
-Dr. Chu is trained in environmental and occupational epidemiology, exposure assessment, and social science methods.
-Her work is grounded in environmental justice principles and in the centering of populations and communities most impacted.
+MyDzung T. Chu, PhD, MSPH, is the Director of the ADAPT (Addressing Disparities in Asian Populations through Translational Research) Coalition at Tufts Clinical and Translational Science Institute.
+She is also Faculty Investigator at the Center for Community-Engaged Medicine in the Institute for Clinical Research and Health Policy Studies.
+Trained as an environmental and occupational epidemiologist, her work is grounded in environmental justice principles and in the centering of populations and communities most impacted.

 Broadly, she is interested in community-engaged research on social-contextual and environmental determinants of health for Asian and immigrant populations, particularly in the built environment (e.g., home, workplace, neighborhood).
 She is currently collaborating with community partners to investigate the influence of acculturation and environmental risk factors on the gut microbiome for Asian immigrants during pregnancy, and to evaluate cultural responsiveness of existing mental health resources for Asian populations in Greater Boston.
 She completed her postdoctoral fellowship at the George Washington University where she examined the impact of federal housing assistance on residential environmental exposures using novel national data linkages, and developed a national multidimensional Housing and Environmental Quality Index.

 Dr. Chu has also previously held positions at the Massachusetts Department of Public Health and the Agency for Toxic Substances and Disease Registry.
 She received her PhD in Population Health Sciences from Harvard University, a MSPH in Environmental Health and Epidemiology from Emory University, and a BA in Neuroscience from Smith College.